keep-starknet-strange/raito/README.md

 ### Light clients

 A trust-minimized bridge design requires "embedding" a Bitcoin client into the target chain for validating the block headers and verifying transaction inclusion proofs.
 It is typically a "light" version of the client that is efficient onchain but makes more trust assumptions.

 Raito provides building blocks for creating light clients with different tradeoffs.
 However the job of determining the canonical chain remains outside of Raito's scope and should be implemented separately.

+See [UTU relay](https://github.com/lfglabs-dev/utu_relay) for an example how Raito primitives can be utilized to build a one-way bridge.

 ### L2 solutions